LCPQ/gdr_nbody_2021/content/registration.md

 # Conference registration

-Registration has not yet opned
+Registration has not yet opened